State-Specific Accident Guides

 - None: No helmet law (Illinois, Iowa, New Hampshire)

-I respond to accidents in my state, but when I travel, I make sure I know the local laws.
+State accident laws vary dramatically — and those differences have serious financial consequences.
 A 2-year statute of limitations in California vs. a 1-year limit in Louisiana can be the difference between recovering damages and recovering nothing.
-Know your state's laws BEFORE you need them - and if you're in an accident out of state, consult an attorney who practices in that jurisdiction immediately.
+Understanding the applicable state laws before an accident occurs is essential.
+For crashes that happen out of state, consult an attorney licensed in that jurisdiction immediately.